Craft in the Cloud: (Re)Shaping Human Rights in the Digital Age

 Abstract

-The proposed research aims to tackle how access to digital cultural heritage should be understood and regulated from a human rights perspective.
-The research will explore how human rights legal measures related to cultural heritage can be interpreted and enforced in the digital age, which in turn will establish grounds for treating digital cultural heritage as worthy of receiving the same care and attention paid to physical cultural heritage.
-Such an approach allows the researcher to explore what new opportunities and rights enjoyments are made possible by digital technologies and digital environments.
-To narrow the research scope and demonstrate its practical and impact-focused dimensions, the study will undertake an empirical examination of museum practices on digital access to cultural heritage collections.
-Framing access and ownership within a human rights context and bringing those rights in line with the digital age will help illuminate gaps and shortcomings of regulatory policies and where more inclusive measures for digital cultural heritage management can balance the competing rights of various stakeholders, as well as secure wider public interests in open access to cultural heritage.
+The proposed research aims to examine how access to digital cultural heritage should be understood and regulated from a human rights perspective.
+It will explore how human rights legal measures related to cultural heritage can be interpreted and enforced in the digital age, establishing a framework to treat digital cultural heritage with the same care as physical heritage.
+This approach will also identify new opportunities and rights made possible by digital technologies.
+To narrow the scope, the study will include an empirical examination of museum practices on digital access to cultural heritage collections.
+By framing access and ownership within a human rights context, the research will highlight regulatory gaps and propose more inclusive measures to balance competing stakeholder rights and promote open access to cultural heritage.

 Studentship Projects